The Third Sunday after Pentecost

 and the life of the world to come.
 Amen.

-Prayers of the People Form V
+Prayers of the People Form IV

 Deacon or other leader